 Naturally, sharing any types of files has its risks, which include:

 - Access Control: Knowing exactly what you’re getting (and from whom) before you start the process is paramount.
-Having copyrighted or other illegal data on your computer can lead to legal implications.
+Having copyrighted files or other illegal data on your computer can lead to legal implications.

 - Malware, Spyware and Viruses: These types of malicious software can cause all sorts of havoc, including bringing down your entire network.
 So, it’s important to install a robust anti-virus and anti-malware software package and monitor it regularly.

-- Insecure File Sharing Software: A highly secure package is recommended – one that protects the integrity of the data and ensures that it’s not able to be intercepted (or accessed) by any party other than the host and yourself.
+- Insecure File Sharing Software: A highly secure package is recommended – one that protects the integrity of the sensitive data and ensures that it’s not able to be intercepted (or accessed) by any party other than the host and yourself.

 - Open Portal: Your P2P file sharing doesn’t have to be connected 24/7, then close the connection when it’s dormant.
 Leaving it open can increase your security risk and allow unauthorized users to copy shared files at any time.